reciprocalreviews/reciprocalapp/DESIGN.md

   invited boolean not null
 );

--- Only editors can create commitments
--- Only editors can update commitments
--- Anyone can view commitments
--- Only editors can delete commitments create table commitments (
-  -- The unique id of the commitment id uuid not null default uuid_generate_v1() primary key, -- The ID of the venue venueid uuid not null references venues(id) on delete cascade, -- The label for the commitment label text not null,
-  -- The token compensation for a commitment, in the venue's currency amount integer not null
-);

 -- editors can invite and volunteers if not invite only -- anyone can view volunteers
 -- only volunteers can update